Spafford (band): Style

 Spafford's sound is the product of the backgrounds and influences of the different songwriters and musicians in the band.
-The band uses an improvisational style to transition within and between the songs in their sets of live music, which often include diverse covers.
+The band uses an improvisational style to transition within and between the songs in their sets of live music, which sometimes include diverse covers performed in unique and improvisational styles.
 Spafford tours across the U.S., and each of their shows features a different setlist and approach to the songs in their catalogue of original music.
-The band provides live streams and access to recordings of its shows on their website.
+The band often provides live streams and access to recordings of its shows.